Paul Reed (writer): Career

 He worked for Ten Speed Press in the 1980s, eventually becoming editor-in-chief of its Celestial Arts subsidiary.
 Diagnosed with ARC in 1987, he left the company in 1991.

 Reed's 1984 novel Facing It was credited as the first major AIDS-themed novel.
 He also later published the novels Longing (1988) and Vertical Intercourse (2000), and the memoirs The Q Journal (1991), The Savage Garden (1994) and The Redwood Diary (2001).
 He cowrote the HIV treatment and prevention guide How to Persuade Your Lover to Use a Condom and Why You Should (1987), and published a collection of spiritual self-help essays for people with HIV, Serenity: Challenging the Fear of AIDS, from Despair to Hope (1987).
-He also wrote several works of safer sex erotica under the pen name Max Evander, including Safestud: The Safesex Chronicles of Max Evander (1985), Lovesex: The Horny Relationship Chronicles of Max Evander (1986), Leathersex: Cruel Affections (1994) and Deeds of the Night (1995).
+He also wrote several works of safer sex erotica under the pen name Max Exander, including Safestud: The Safesex Chronicles of Max Exander (1985), Lovesex: The Horny Relationship Chronicles of Max Exander (1986), Leathersex: Cruel Affections (1994) and Deeds of the Night (1995).